-St Helens, in northeast Tasmania, has a big range of activities within comfortable driving distance of both Hobart and Launceston.
-But that’s a whole other story.
-This current report is chiefly regarding the winner of the “hottest travel destination 2009” title: the Bay of Fires (as judged by The Lonely Planet).
+St Helens in north-east Tasmania, has a big range of activities within comfortable driving distance of both Hobart and Launceston.
+But the town of St Helens will be a whole other story.
+This current article is designed to reflect on the winner of the Hottest Travel Destination 2009 as judged by The Lonely Planet: Bay of Fires.

-Driving about 13kms along the scenic road with views of the picturesque bay to The Gardens, I checked out the rugged camping sites along the way.
-Here, you either seriously rough it or take your own luxuries with you in some form of motor-home.
-The northern end of the section, via unsealed roads, includes Mt William National Park and the Eddystone Point Lighthouse on the most eastern tip of the state.
+I drove about 13kms along the scenic road to The Gardens, enjoying views of the picturesque bay.
+I checked out the rugged camping sites along the way, where you had to either seriously rough it or take your own luxuries in a motorhome.
+The northern end of the section (via unsealed roads) includes Mt William National Park and the Eddystone Point Lighthouse on the most eastern tip of the state.

-Judging by the map, the only point that might be a squeak more east than Eddystone is St Helens Point.
-Running parallel to Binalong Bay Road, separated only by Georges Bay, is a road leading to Peron Dunes.
-Great fun for energetic kids and a delightful prospect for the amateur photographer!
-You get the impression that you are the first to stumble across this treasure, all wind-swept and natural bushland.
+St Helens Point must be almost as easterly as Eddystone.
+Peron Dunes provide outstanding fun for energetic kids and a delightful prospect for the amateur photographer.
+You could easily get the mistaken impression that you were the first to stumble across this treasure.
+It’s all wind-swept and natural, coastal bushland.

-- Besides being a pushover in the photography stakes,
+- a pushover in the photography stakes, they have an indescribable magnetism

-- Rounded and ranging in colour from granite pink to fiery orange,
+- ranging in colour from granite pink to fiery orange, they dominate the landscape